crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 <h2 id="unstructured-logging">What is unstructured logging?</h2>

-Creating an application event is usually done by instantiating a string, maybe using [string interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) and then sending it to a console, file or database using a logging library like [Log4Net](https://logging.apache.org/log4net/); an educated developer might even check whether the logging library will log the event before creating it to avoid waisting time and resources - see more details about such approach inside the __Performance__ section of the article found [here](https://logging.apache.org/log4net/release/manual/internals.html#performance).
+Creating an application event is usually done by instantiating a string, maybe using [string interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) and then sending it to a console, file or database using a logging library like [Log4Net](https://logging.apache.org/log4net/); an educated developer might even check whether the logging library has been configured to log that particular event before creating it to avoid waisting time and resources - see more details about such approach inside the __Performance__ section of the article found [here](https://logging.apache.org/log4net/release/manual/internals.html#performance).
 This approach is called __logging__, since we keep a __log__ of events.
 As the events have been created using plain text, when we need to search for specific data inside the log, we usually resort to the basic search feature offered by the text editor at hand or maybe regular expressions.
 Neither approach is suitable for complex searches - a text editor can only search for words contained inside the events stored in one or more files, while writing a custom regex to fetch specific data is not an easy task, plus searching through *all* events means you need to access *all* log files, a feat which might involve terrabytes of data or even more; also, how would you write a regex to answer a question like: *What events created during this specific time range contain (or do not contain) this particular pieces of information*?
 This is __unstructured logging__, since an event is just a line of text which does not have any structure.

 <h2 id="structured-logging">What is structured logging?</h2>

 __Structured logging__ means creating events having a particular __structure__; such data can then be ingested by another service which offers the means to parse, index and finally query it.
-ASP.NET Core was built having structure logging in mind with the help of [logging providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#logging-providers), [message templates](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#log-message-template) and [log scopes](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#log-scopes-1).
+ASP.NET Core was built having structure logging in mind with the help of [logging providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#logging-providers-1), [message templates](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#log-message-template-1) and [log scopes](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#log-scopes-1).

 Several years ago I stumbled upon one of Nicholas Blumhardt's [answers](https://softwareengineering.stackexchange.com/a/312586) on the internet which really got me thinking about structured logging.
 It took me years to finally have the opportunity of using it in a commercial project, but after using it, I strongly believe it's a game changer!